Plant

 Liana Headshot 1

-Deputy Section Chair: Liana Acevedo-Siaca (Michigan State University)
+Deputy Section Chair: Liana Acevedo-Siaca (Wageningen University)

-Section Chair: Professor Stefan Kepinski (University of Leeds)
+Section Chair: George Littlejohn (University of Plymouth)

 The Plant Section promotes the development and communication of research in plant biology.
 Our journals encourage rapid publication of high-quality research and every year the SEB organises international conferences covering diverse areas of modern plant science.